The amazing book Asynchronous Programming in

 .

-Please note that unstable Rust has had a lot of changes since the book was
+Please note that inline asm usage in Rust has changed since the book was

 written.
 The examples in the article use modern version of Rust with